MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 ## Submitting support requests on behalf of your customer

 Sometimes your customer's tenant has run into a problem that you cannot resolve.
-In those cases, in the administration center, use the link in the Help menu.
+In those cases, in the administration center, use the **New Support Request** link in the Help menu.
 This opens a new browser tab with the site where you can submit the support request.

 Fill in the fields as appropriate.
-Most of the necessary information you can find in the administration center, including the tenant ID and the [!INCLUDE [prodshort](developer/includes/prodshort.md)] version.
+You can find most of the necessary information in the administration center, including the tenant ID and the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] version.

 ## See also